 The BEAST in the BELLY: How Our Food Choices Affect Wildlife (300K PDF)

 The Trumpeter: Journal of Ecosophy (Eco-Philosophy) web reprint of Fall 1990 issue.

 The full-length version of the article directly above that appeared in EAST WEST.
 For this issue about Wildlife, I was guest editor.
 (How else could I slip in my own article alongside those of Tom Regan and David Abram and Jim Nollman?)

 WHY and HOW to WEAN from COW (500K PDF)

 A earlier version of this article first appeared in the March 1984 issue of 21st CENTURY JOURNAL and the Summer 1985 issue of VEGETARIAN VOICE -- during the early 80's when both the word and tenets of veganism were unknown, even to vegetarians.

-Between the Species - A Journal of Ethics - Fall 1985 issue.
+Between the Species - A Journal for the Study of Philosophy and Animals - Fall 1985